-MHN Claims Department Post Office Box 14621 Lexington, KY 40512-4621
+MHN Claims Department PO Box 14621 Lexington, KY 40512-4621

-You can also contact MHN Services at 1-800-646-5610 (TTY: 711) for the hearing and speech impaired) 24 hours a day, seven days a week, to check the status of your claim.
+You can also contact MHN Services at 1-800-646-5610 (TTY: 711) for the hearing and speech impaired), Monday-Friday, 8:00 a.m. - 6:00 p.m., PT. to check the status of your claim.
 We will be able to provide a status within 72 hours of receipt of your claim.
 If a reimbursement is due to you, a check will be mailed no later than 60 days of receipt of your claim.

-When You Receive Emergency/Urgent Services from a Non-Contracting MHN Services Provider/Facility
+When You Receive Emergency/Urgent Services from an Out-of-Network Provider/Facility

-You may be hospitalized at a non-MHN Services facility due to an immediate medical emergency.
+You may be hospitalized at an Out-of-Network facility due to an immediate medical emergency.
 You may be transferred to an MHN Services facility as soon as your medical condition is stable enough for such a move.
 If MHN Services arranges a transfer, MHN Services will be financially responsible for the cost of the transportation to an MHN Services facility.
-When receiving Emergency Care from a non-MHN Services provider, you should request that the provider bill MHN Services directly for services.
+When receiving Emergency Care from an Out-of-Network provider, you should request that the provider bill MHN Services directly for services.
 If the provider bills you directly, MHN Services will reimburse you charges paid for emergency services and out-of-area urgent care services less any applicable copayments.
 In order to receive reimbursement, you should submit an itemized bill and completed claim form to MHN Services.
 A claim form can be obtained online at www.mhn.com or by contacting MHN's Claims Line for assistance at the toll-free number 1-800-444-4281 (TTY: 711, available for the hearing and speech impaired) Monday through Friday from 8:00 a.m. to 7:00 p.m., Central time.